-I am a huge fan of the free online photo editing site called PicMonkey.
-I use it for all of my photos, logos, badges, and images I use here on Momof6 as well as anywhere else I write on the web.
-Last year I shared with readers a 6-part series on how you can use PicMonkey to create digital scrapbook pages!
-PicMonkey has both a free version of the site, which honestly will be all that you need to create personalized birthday party invitations, but if you would like access to even more fonts and photo effects, you can upgrade to the “Royale” version for $33/year (which is the version that I use).
-Creating personalized invites is easy…. and is just one more way to make your at-home birthday parties special without spending a thing!
-Here's how to create birthday party invitations:
+I am a huge fan of the online photo editing site called PicMonkey.
+I use it for all of my images and logos I use here on this blog as well as everywhere else I write on the web.
+I also love to use PicMonkey for digital scrapbooking!
+But one of my favorite things to do with PicMonkey is to create invitations, thank you notes, gift tags, and more for kids birthday parties!
+Creating personalized kids birthday party invitations and party stationery is easy, and is just one more way to make your at-home birthday parties special without spending a thing!

 Some of my very favorite invites to receive are ones that include a photo of the birthday child.
 If you are throwing a football-themed party, then a photo of your son wearing his flag football uniform is perfect!
 A girls spa party?
 Your daughter with her hair wrapped in a towel and cucumber slices over her eyes would be adorable!

 But if you really want to use some cool artwork or photography- then you need to make sure that the person who created that artwork or image has agreed that it can be used by anyone for personal use without charge.
 My favorite site to find free clip art for use on my site or kids birthday party invitations is Clker.

 Use the search bar at the top to look for an image.
 I've used the movie clapper board for a movie party, the sleeping camper for a campout party, and so many more images.
 You click on the image to select it and then download the image to your computer- it's free and easy.